Red pins are females, blue pins are males.

 This fourth year male was banded as an immature by Steve Huy after being trapped March 14, 2014 by APHIS Wildlife Services at Martin State Airport in Baltimore, MD, and relocated to western Maryland.
 Baltimore was recaptured at Martin State Airport on Feb.
 13, 2015, fitted with a transmitter and relocated to Assateague Island National Seashore, MD, on Feb.
 14, 2015.

 In 2015, Baltimore reappeared in December and spent the winter of 2015-16 on and around Amherst Island in northeast Lake Ontario, and was last detected March 27, 2016, just north of Lake Ontario.
-This year Baltimore checked back in for the first time on Christmas Day, 2016, and began uploading stored spring and summer data from his transmitter.
+Baltimore checked back in for the first time on Christmas Day, 2016, and began uploading stored spring and summer data from his transmitter.
 Unfortunately, his transmitter failed before sending all of its data.
 Baltimore wintered near Arnprior, ON, in the Ottawa River Valley, and evaded multiple attempts to retrap him and remove his failed trasnmitter.
 He was monitored visually all winter, however.